Hendra virus and domestic animals - Frequently Asked Questions

 There is no evidence to suggest that dogs can become infected with Hendra virus from ingesting fallen fruit or nuts from trees where flying foxes are active.
 However palm nuts may cause problems if ingested (e.g. gastrointestinal tract obstruction).

 What do I do if flying foxes fly over or visit my yard where I keep my dogs?

-There is no current evidence that flying foxes pose a risk of direct Hendra virus transmission to dogs.
-However, as a general biosecurity and hygiene precaution, you should prevent dogs from having direct contact with flying foxes (alive or dead) to minimise the risk of the dog's exposure to disease and injury.
+As a general biosecurity and hygiene precaution, you should prevent dogs from having direct contact with flying foxes (alive or dead) to minimise the risk of the dog's exposure to disease and injury.